BrianLusina/brianlusina.github.io/_posts/design/2016-8-01-usability-and-code.md

 ## Improving usability

-The most basic and useful is way to improve usabilyt is **user testing**, which has 3 components:
+The most basic and useful way to improve usability is **user testing**, which has 3 components:

 + **Get hold of some representative users**, such as customers for an e-commerce site.
 + Ask the users to **perform representative** tasks with the design.